RealistikDash/DiscordMessageBot/README.md

 # DiscordMessageBot
 Send or spam Discord messages with an easy to use Python based script tool.

+DO NOT USE!
+This uses the old discord.py and is really bad.
+Do not use!
+Something like this will be added to Pycord soon.
+This has never and will never be updated.

 # What it does

 This tool lets you program your own sets of messages however you want them.